Can I keep getting benefits when I am working on Social Security Disability?

 Working on Social Security Disability When Earnings Aren’t Substantial

 A key concept in Social Security’s definition of disability and in its work incentive programs is “substantial gainful activity,” which is called SGA for short.
 Social Security generally defines substantial earnings as a certain dollar amount.
-In 2016, generally $1,130.00 earnings per month is substantial for non-blind workers and $1,820.00 is substantial work for the blind.
+In 2017, generally $1,170.00 earnings per month is substantial for non-blind workers and $1,930.00 is substantial work for the blind.
 These amounts refer to your gross earnings if you are an employee and your net profit if you are self-employed.
 However, Social Security looks at many factors when determining whether your work, especially self-employment, is substantial gainful activity.
-Our article “What Is Disability According to Social Security Laws?” offers additional discussion about how Social Security decides whether earnings are substantial.

 Trial Work Periods and Continuing Eligibility